 In FL Studio, there are two tools that can quickly put us in the retro digital mood.
 Bit Crushing reduces the sample rate and bit depth of your audio signal, emulating the low fidelity of an early digital audio system.
 This a great way to add some Lo-Fi crunchiness to your tracks, although it can be difficult to control.
 On the other hand, Dither can help fine-tune the bitcrushing effect to get exactly the sound you want.

-We’ll be using the Fruity Squeeze effect in FL Studio and the free mda Dither, which is available from here, but any similar plugins should work in the same way.
+We’ll be using the Fruity Squeeze effect in FL Studio and the free mda Dither, which is available from Smartelectronix, but any similar plugins should work in the same way.

 Dither is low-level noise added to the audio signal in an effort to keep the level of the audio from dropping below the least significant bit.
 In other words, it makes the quiet parts of the audio slightly louder so that more of the signal can be heard when the bit depth is reduced.
 Here is a visual example of this, with a snare drum:

-Route the audio you wish to bitcrush to a mixer track, insert a dither plugin and a bitcrusher immediately after it.
+Route the audio you wish to transform to a mixer track, insert a Dither plugin and a Bitcrusher immediately after it.
 Mute the dither plugin, we’ll come back to it later.